 Songwriters Bill Martin and Phil Coulter had used session musicians to record their hit The Bump.
 So the two men looked around for some young faces to fit their music.

 They found what they wanted in the cold storage department of a banana warehouse in Enfield, Middlesex.
-A group called Chuff was rehearsing there and the songwriters signed them up – replacing original vocalist Ross Pringle with Rick Driscoll in the process.
+A group called Chuff (whose lineup at one time included future Swap Shop star Keith Chegwin and his brother Jeff) was rehearsing there and the songwriters signed them up – replacing original vocalist Ross Pringle with Rick Driscoll in the process.

 Chuff became Kenny, appeared on the TV show and shot to overnight success on the record they didn’t make (The Bump was, in fact, simply the backing track from The Bay City Rollers‘ version – itself the work of session musicians – with new vocals).

 Chris Spedding and Clem Cattini were among those heard anonymously on Kenny’s four UK smashes.